okkkko/kottans-frontend/README.md

 #### HTTP

-The articles were very interesting.
+The articles are very interesting.
 Now I have a general idea of HTTP and HTTPS.
 Definitely, I'll come back to this later for a better understanding.